 Tactical Urbanism is an approach to neighborhood building and activation using short-term, low cost, and scalable interventions and policies

 – Mike Lyndon & Anthony Garcia, Tactical Urbanism, 2015

-This June, I will speak to a group of elected officials at the National Black Political Convention to be held in Gary, Indiana.
-I’ll have the opportunity to speak to leaders of a particular city type that would benefit greatly from small scale interventions – African American Heritage Cities.
+In June 2016, I spoke to a group of elected officials at the National Black Political Convention to be held in Gary, Indiana.
+I had the opportunity to speak to leaders of a particular city type that would benefit greatly from small scale interventions – African American Heritage Cities.
 Several have come together to form a Consortium, but some simply exist as historic oases in the rural South and elsewhere in the country.
 Most have no “special attraction” or are too far from a major city to derive economic benefit from their proximity.
-Without an intervention, these tributes to American history could simply cease to exist as their elders age and pass away.
-Hyperconnected millenials (and GenXers, for that matter) don’t really want to settle in the middle of nowhere…right?
+Without intervention, these tributes to American history could simply cease to exist as their elders age and pass away.
+Hyperconnected Millenials (and GenXers, for that matter) don’t really want to settle in the middle of nowhere…right?
+(Actually, they might.)

 Of course, the answers are far more nuanced than that, but I believe that the first steps include rethinking economic development as something that comes from big companies who place factories and warehouses nearby, to nurturing microbusinesses and Main Street small businesses so that they can compete in a knowledge- and tech-based economy.